Distinguished Alumni Award

 • Individuals may be re-nominated at any time.

-• Professional prominence with noteworthy accomplishments
+• Professional prominence with noteworthy accomplishments.

-• Career advancement, responsibility and leadership
+• Career advancement, responsibility, and leadership.

-• Level of significant impact within specific industry at the local, regional, national and/or international level
+• Level of significant impact within specific industry at the local, regional, national and/or international level.

-• Demonstrated service and recognitions with Texas State University
+• Demonstrated service and recognitions with Texas State University or future potential to serve as a volunteer, donor, and/or advocate.

-• Demonstrated service with local, state, national and/or international community
+• Demonstrated service with local, state, national and/or international community.

-• Nominee must be in good standing with the university
+• Nominee must be in good standing with the university.

-• Nominee must be able to attend the Distinguished Alumni Gala of the award year
+• Nominee must be able to attend the Distinguished Alumni Gala of the award year.

-2. Cover letter summarizing nominee’s eligibility
+• Cover letter summarizing nominee’s eligibility.

-3. Current resume, biographical information or curriculum vitae for the nominee (not to exceed five pages).
+• Current resume, biographical information or curriculum vitae for the nominee (not to exceed five (5) pages).

-4. A minimum of one (1), but no more than three (3), letters of support from non-family members specifically addressing the selection criteria.
+• Minimum of one (1), but no more than three (3), letters of support from non-family members specifically addressing the selection criteria.
 Letters of support may be submitted by anyone with the exception of the nominee’s family and Alumni Relations staff.
 Alumni Association Board Members may write a letter of support but must recuse himself/herself from any type of input or action that may occur with the selection process.

 • Please complete the nomination form and submit the required documents in one of the following ways: